KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 A keyboard dictation service should open the app and make it perform dictation, then write the text to shared storage and return to the keyboard extension to let it process the result.

-This can be tricky to set up, but KeyboardKit Pro lets you do it in a few simple steps.
+This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few simple steps.